TABLE OF CONTENTS

 7. Wrap Tightly: Once palletized, secure the stack using stretch wrap.
 Ensure it's tight, covers the entirety of the products, and anchors the goods to the pallet itself.
 This not only holds the items in place but provides a layer of protection against external contaminants.

 8. Top and Center Loading: Products should remain within the footprint of the pallet, without overhanging edges.
-Centralize your load for optimal balance.
+Centralize your load for optimal balance, ensuring stability during transport and facilitating easy unloading and stocking in retail spaces.

 9. Clear Labeling: Label each pallet with the relevant information, from product details to essential handling instructions.
 This guides handlers and ensures the appropriate care during transport.